grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 ### Faust -mem option to control memory related code generation ###

 A new **-mem** compiler parameter has been added starting from the 0.9.102 version (or 2.1.0 in Faust2).
 This parameter will change the way static shared tables are generated.
-The table is then allocated as a class static pointer to be allocated using a architecture given **custom memory allocator**, which has the following propotype:
+The table is allocated as a class static pointer allocated using a **custom memory allocator**, which has the following propotype:

 {% highlight c++ %}
 struct dsp_memory_manager {